 Turning to the rows, the PTB differentiates a general level of "object-field relations" from primary units, with the former being listed above the latter.
 The general level refers to the various kinds of entities associated with that dimension of behavioral complexity (i.e., object, organism, animal, and person), and the fields in which such objects reside (i.e., field, ecology, environment, society).
 Consider that a physicist might track the behavior of either an apple or a cannonball traveling through the air.
 Both apples and cannonballs are general rather than primary units of matter.
 The PTB asserts that there are "primary" whole units that can be the formalized level of analysis.
 For example, atoms are the primary whole units that operate in the material dimension, with subatomic particles being the parts and molecular levels and above being groups or clusters.
-Cells are the primary units that operate in the living dimension, animals with brains are the primary units for the mental dimension, and human persons for the cultural dimension.
+Cells are the primary units that operate in the living dimension.